Danixar/CoffeeShop/README.md

 **PartB** is the MERN version using React TypeScript, Node Typescript, and MongoDB for the client, server, and database, respectively.

-**PartC (In Progress)** is the version utilizing Vue TypeScript, Deno TypeScript, and MongoDB for the client, server, and database, respectively.
+~~**PartC (In Progress)** is the version utilizing Vue TypeScript, Deno TypeScript, and MongoDB for the client, server, and database, respectively.~~ Get back to this sometime in the future when I want to practice Vue more

 ## To run either: